RaphaelS1/thesis_supplementary/README.md

 ## About

-Supporting code and images for:
+Supporting code, images, datasets, and results for:

 _Sonabend, R. E. B. (2021).
 A Theoretical and Methodological Framework for Machine Learning in Survival Analysis: Enabling Transparent and Accessible Predictive Modelling on Right-Censored Time-to-Event Data.
 Unpublished doctoral thesis.
 UCL._